suzanamelomoraes/sort-ts/README.md

 # Sort

-An application built with Typescript to sort arrays.
+An application built with Typescript to sort arrays of numbers, strings and linked lists.

 This application is part of the "Typescript: The Complete Developer's Guide" course to practice:

 - Interfaces
 - Union and Type Guards
 - Design Patterns

 Please, feel free to contribute with comments, issues or pull requests.

 ### Technologies:

 - Typescript

 ### Applications / Helpers